-We find the answers in Jesus' words to the man, and in Jesus' words to his disciples:
+We find the answers in Jesus' words to the man, and in Jesus' comments to his disciples:

-- 1. The knowledge of sin,
+- 1. He lacked the knowledge of sin,

-- 2. The sorrow of repentance,
+- 2. He lacked the sorrow of repentance,

-- 3. The grace of God.
+- 3. He lacked the grace of God.

-All these things were totally lacking in this rich young man's life and heart.
+All these things were totally lacking in this rich young man's life.

-Jesus first puts him to the test: Jesus is asking: Who am I?
+Jesus first puts him to the test by asking: Who am I?
 What do you believe about me?
 We know Jesus as the Son of God, the Gate, the Way, the Door to eternal life.
 Only through Him do we enter heaven.
 The young man did not know that, and he failed the first test.

-Jesus knew this man's heart, and we read: "'Why do you call me good?'
+Jesus knew this man's heart, and we read: "Why do you call me good?'
 Jesus answered.
-'No one is good--except God alone."
+'No one is good--except God alone.'"
 Jesus implies: I am God.
 I am good.
 Is that why you called me good?
 But that is apparently not why he called Jesus "good."
 The young man's answer is not recorded in God's Word.
 Perhaps he had no answer.

 In answer to his question, Jesus preaches law to him: "You know the commandments: 'Do not murder, do not commit adultery, do not steal, do not give false testimony, do not defraud, honor your father and mother."
-What was the reason Jesus told him these things?
-To show his sinfulness, his utter inability to earn salvation through good works or obeying the commandments.
-This is the function, the purpose, the use of the Law of God as a mirror.
+Why did Jesus tell him these things?
+To show him his sinfulness, his utter inability to earn salvation through good works or obeying the commandments.

 But in his pride and blindness, he does not see his sinfulness. "'Teacher,' he declared, 'all these I have kept since I was a boy."
 He cannot see the sin in his heart.
-He cannot see the sins of his deeds and words and especially not of his thoughts.
+He cannot see his sinful deeds and words and especially not his sinful thoughts.
 Perhaps he was so concerned about outward things that he had never looked into his own heart.
 Pride was in his heart.
 Blindness was in his heart.
-Isn't that so characteristic of youth?
+Isn't that so characteristic of people, and maybe especially youth?
 Not really recognizing what we don't know?
-We - the older among us - were young once.
-We had a great deal of pride.
-We could do anything, we were on top of the world, we knew more than our parents.
+The older among us were young once.

+We had a great deal of pride: we could do anything, we were on top of the world, we knew more than our parents.
 There is the story Mark Twain supposedly told about how stupid his father was when he was 14.
 Then, by the time he was 21, he was amazed at how smart his father had gotten in just 7 years!

 This man's pride couldn't see any wrong in himself.
-But this is not only a problem with young people.
+But this is not merely a problem with youth.
 As we grow older and smarter, we also tend to think that we know it all.

-Perhaps he was good at seeing the sins of others, like that Pharisee in the parable about the Pharisee and the publican - the evil tax collector - both standing in the temple.
+Perhaps he was good at looking at the sins of others, like that Pharisee in the temple standing with the tax collector in other corner of the temple.
 "The Pharisee stood up and prayed about himself: 'God, I thank you that I am not like other men--robbers, evildoers, adulterers--or even like this tax collector.
 I fast twice a week and give a tenth of all I get."
 (Luke 18:11-12 NIV)